NeoSchema Reference Guide

 like Neo4j, the term "label" has a very specific meaning, and is pervasively used.

-- For convenience, data nodes contain a redundant attribute named "schema_code"
+- For convenience, data nodes contain a label equal to their Class name

 AUTHOR: